Abhijith1202/aad-project/Chapter_2.md

 - The average number of bits required to represent a single sample is another approach to report compression performance.
 This is referred to as **rate**.
 If we assume 8 bits per pixel in the case of the compressed image given above, the average number of bits per pixel in the compressed representation is 2.
 As a result, we say the rate is 2 bits per pixel.

 - In lossy compression, as the reconstruction differs from the original data, we need some way to quantify this _difference_.
 This quantity is known as **distorion**.
 Other terms that are also used when talking about differences between the reconstruction and the original are *fidelity and quality*.
 When we say that the fidelity or quality of a reconstruction is high, we mean that the difference between the reconstruction and the original is small.
 This *small* is not always mathematical, and often depends on the human perception.
+Whether an amount of distortion makes the algorithm better or worse totally depends on the context which it is used.

+Now that the reader has been made familiar with the concepts of compression, in the next chapter, we shall explore different compression algorithms.

+## 2.6 Summary
+We have tried to enter the realm of compression ,from the definition of compression and why it should be used.
+Then we were introduced into the various terminologies that are commomly used to describe more about the different compression algorithms.
+We also looked into the two broad divisions of compression algorithms: lossless and lossy compression.
+Finally, we try to give an introduction on how to compare different compression algorithms.